This interview with Elisabeth Masur about surviving Auschwitz was conducted in February 2021 and has been edited for brevity and clarity.

 – Yes, that is exactly right.
 I fear it.
 I’ve been afraid my whole life.
 As a Jew I should walk around proudly and be happy about my people.
 You can see the great Jewish personalities we have everywhere in society, especially in culture and science.
 I feel connected to Israel, which has since its founding been surrounded by enemies.
 But unfortunately so much has happened to us and we are constantly targeted.
 Like I said, I’m worried about the world I’m leaving behind.
 Nevertheless, I’ve also had a happy period in my life.
 I got married and had a wonderful family with children, grandchildren and even great-grandchildren.
 I’m humble and grateful for that.

-How have you handled all the movies, documentaries and TV shows that have been made about the Holocaust?
+How have you handled all the movies, documentaries and TV shows that have been made about the Holocaust and Auschwitz?
 Have you watched them or have you tried to stay away from them?

 – In the beginning I didn’t want to watch anything.
 I really shouldn’t watch it.
 I’ve seen it in reality, and that’s enough.
 But then I started thinking about the possibility that I might get a glimpse of my parents or my siblings somewhere.
 What if they were still alive somewhere?
 But they’re not, I understand that.
 Actually, I didn’t know anything about my brother until a whole year had passed after the liberation.
 I had no idea he had survived.
 I found out that he was seriously ill in Italy.
 Luckily, he got better and managed to travel to Sweden so that we could finally reunite.

 As a parent, how do you explain what you have been through to your children?